Sherlok2281337/binance-nft-autobuy-bot/SECURITY.md

 Included Microsoft Applications.
 The software may include other Microsoft applications.
 These license terms apply to those included applications, if any, unless other license terms are provided with the other Microsoft applications.

 Third Party Software.
 The software may include third party applications that are licensed to you under this agreement or under their own terms.
-License terms, notices, and acknowledgements, if any, for the third party applications may be accessible online at https://aka.ms/thirdpartynotices or in an accompanying notices file.
+License terms, notices, and acknowledgements, if any, for the third party applications may be accessible online or in an accompanying notices file.
 Even if such applications are governed by other agreements, the disclaimer, limitations on, and exclusions of damages below also apply to the extent allowed by applicable law.

 DATA COLLECTION.
 The software may collect information about you and your use of the software and send that to Microsoft.
 Microsoft may use this information to provide services and improve Microsoft’s products and services.
 Your opt-out rights, if any, are described in the product documentation.
 Some features in the software may enable collection of data from users of your applications that access or use the software.
 If you use these features to enable data collection in your applications, you must comply with applicable law, including getting any required user consent, and maintain a prominent privacy policy that accurately informs users about how you use, collect, and share their data.
 You can learn more about Microsoft’s data collection and use in the product documentation and the Microsoft Privacy Statement at https://go.microsoft.com/fwlink/?LinkId=521839.
 You agree to comply with all applicable provisions of the Microsoft Privacy Statement.